TMCApplications/spendology.io-docs/source/docs/widget-examples.blade.md

 ---
-title: Widget examples
+title: Widgets | Examples
-description: Examples of configured and styled widgets.
+description: See what our widgets looked like when correctly configured and styled to match your websites theme.
 hidePageMenu: true
 hideBackToTop: true
 noScroll: true